-I am interested in the need to assign meaning to seemingly valueless things because they are things that represent a connection to deeper meaning.
-In my work I am elevating the mundane, assigning meaning in the same way that we bring significance to loss with keepsakes and memorials.
+I am interested in the need to assign meaning to seemingly valueless things because they are things that represent a connection to the deeper experience of loss.
+My work elevates the mundane, in a process of assigning meaning, that mimics the way we bring significance to loss with keepsakes and memorials.
 I want to create work that evokes a sense of nostalgia and exposes the sentimentality in memory.
 Color choice is tied to the decor and design trends of decades past that have become kitschy artifacts.
-Forms reference fragments of common spaces and utilitarian objects while shifting to suggest the passage of time and the loss of stability that accompanies remembrance.
-Shapes reference things that are no longer identifiable but retain familiarity.
+Patterns reference fragments of common spaces and utilitarian objects while shifting to suggest the passage of time and the loss of stability that accompanies remembrance.
+Shapes intimate things that are no longer identifiable but retain familiarity.
 I am mimicking the past, attempting to reproduce the original while allowing imperfection and a lack of precision to create work that exploits the failure in repetition and the fragility in recollection.